Do You Really Want to Hurt Me

 "Do You Really Want to Hurt Me" is a song written and performed by English new wave band Culture Club.
-Released as a single in September 1982 from the group's platinum-selling debut album, Kissing to Be Clever (1982), it was the band's first UK No. 1 hit.
+Released as a single in September 1982 from the group's platinum-selling debut album, Kissing to Be Clever (1982), this ballad was the band's first major hit and first UK No. 1 hit.
 In the United States, the single was released in November 1982 and also became a hit, reaching No. 2 for three weeks.

 Release

 "Do You Really Want to Hurt Me" was the third single released in Europe by Culture Club and their debut release in the United States and Canada.
 The song became a UK No. 1 single for three weeks in October 1982.
-It entered the American Pop chart the week ending 4 December 1982, hit No. 1 in Cash Box magazine, and held at No. 2 for three weeks on the Billboard Hot 100 chart in March and April 1983 (kept from the No. 1 spot by the massive success of Michael Jackson's "Billie Jean").
+It entered the American Pop chart the week ending 4 December 1982, hit No. 1 in Cash Box magazine, and held at No. 2 for three weeks on the Billboard Hot 100 chart in March and April 1983.
 The single hit No. 1 in Canada.
 It was also number one in Australia.
+In the UK, it was the fifth best-selling single of 1982, selling 882 440 copies.

 This was Culture Club's first major success, after their first two releases at the Virgin Records label, "White Boy" and "I'm Afraid of Me", charted lower in the UK at No. 114 and No. 100 respectively.
 Producer Steve Levine later said: "We felt very strongly that we had a great track with 'Do You Really Want to Hurt Me' and Virgin agreed."

 Within a few days of "Do You Really Want to Hurt Me" being released, David Hamilton on BBC Radio 2 played the song as his record of the week.
 The song rose rapidly in the UK charts after the group's first appearance on Top of the Pops, which resulted in Boy George's androgynous style of dress and sexual ambiguity making newspaper headlines.
 The group were only asked to appear on Top of the Pops the night before the show, after Shakin' Stevens pulled out.

 In a retrospective review, Allmusic described "Do You Really Want to Hurt Me" as "a simple masterpiece, resonating with an ache that harked back to the classic torch songs of yesteryear."
 In 2007, Boy George said that the song was "not just about Culture Club's drummer Jon Moss, my boyfriend at the time.
 It was about all the guys I dated at that time in my life."
 The B-side was a dub version featuring Pappa Weasel in many countries and "You Know I'm Not Crazy" on the US release.
 On the 12" version of the record, the track "Love Is Cold (You Were Never No Good)" was also included.